-My 1999 white Nissan was falling apart as I pulled into my new work parking lot.
-Only a year and a half before I had been so proud when I had bought the car.
-It had been such an upgrade from my ’92 Saab.
-It was time for another upgrade.
+My 1999 Nissan was falling apart as I pulled into my new work parking lot.
+It had only been a year and a half before when I had been so proud to buy that car.
+Now it was already time for another upgrade.

-When I walked in I found my new boss Tammy.
-She explained more in depth to me that I’d be be testing ocean water from all over the coastline for fecal contamination.
-It had to be tested to make sure that the clams and mussels in specific areas could be harvested and sold and weren’t contaminated.
+When I walked in I found my new boss, Tammy.
+She explained again that I’d be testing ocean water from all over the coast for fecal contamination.
+It had to be tested to make sure that the clams and mussels in each area could be harvested and sold safely.

 Then I met Harold.
-He was one of our lab’s samplers who went out into “the field” to get water samples from different areas, but he also spent the other half of his time in the lab.
-Then there was another girl named Lauren who had the same job title that Harold did.
+Harold was one of our lab’s samplers who went out into “the field” to get water samples from different areas.
+He spent the other half of his time in the lab I worked in running them with me.
+Then there was another girl named Lauren who had the same job title as Harold.
 I learned they were usually out in the field Monday through Wednesday for part of the day depending on what time low tide was that particular day.
-I didn’t see too much of them at first.
-They both had small desks in our main lab stocked with all their gear and their computers.
+They both had small desks in our main lab for their computers that were stocked with all their gear to go out in the field.

 Harold was nice, I learned he was from the northern part of the state which I was familiar with because my fiance had gone to college part-time up there.
-Harold was in bad physical shape for going out in the field most days, he wasn’t tall but he wasn’t necessarily short either.
-He had the tiniest bit of gray in his black beard and hair with a slightly short and wider face and kind eyes.
-I learned that he had 5 kids!
-It was nice talking to him.
+Harold was in bad physical shape for having gone out in the field most days.
+He wasn’t tall but he wasn’t necessarily short either.
+He had the tiniest bit of gray in his black beard and hiss hair wasn’t long but wasn’t short either and his face was wide shuddered by kind eyes.
+I learned that he had 5 kids and it was nice talking to him.
 I didn’t feel intimidated and it was mostly about stupid stuff.

-I learned Lauren was from Arizona as she got up from her small desk and did something at one of the benches.
-She had gone to college in Maine and met her husband here.
-She had about seven years on me, I think, and had long thick, light auburn hair and glasses an oval shaped face and was physically fit.
+As she got up from her small desk and did something at one of the benches, I learned Lauren was from Arizona.
+She had a confident attitude as she leaned on the bench and carried on a relaxed conversation with me.
+I learned where she went to college and how she met her husband.
+She had about seven years on me, I think, and had long thick, light auburn hair and glasses, and an oval shaped face and was physically fit.
 Her body was slender at the top but huge at the bottom.
-We found out we knew a couple of the same people through Jay even though she didn’t know him.
+Her mom styled shorts surprised me every time they were filled with her wide but that was pleasing to the eye behind.
+We found out we knew a couple of the same people through my fiance even though she didn’t know who he was.

 I started getting used to my new desk space and organizing it how I wanted to.
 My desk was off in the room to the left of the main lab.
 I had a nice long desk and beautiful view of the harbor out of a long tall picture window in front of me.
 Next to me, to the left, were a couple of tall file cabinets and then the desk of another woman, Angela.
 She introduced herself in a boisterous casual way.
-She was loud and funny, about 37 with bright blonde hair and dark eyeliner.
-She seemed fun.
+She was loud and funny, about 37, with bright blonde bleached hair and dark eyeliner.
 Come to find out she had only started there a couple of months before I had.
-From what I gathered she had gone to get her doctorate at Dartmouth for something relating to neuroscience.
-She told me how she used to experiment on rats and told me stories about it.
-She was the lab tech for the lab next to us, the biotoxin lab.
-Her lab was in the room to left of mine and Angela’s room where our desks sat.
-All of the rooms were conjoined by parallel open doors.
-The biotoxin lab, an empty room where me and Angela sat, my water quality lab and Harold and Lauren and then another empty room where Tammy sat.
+From what I gathered she had gone to get her doctorate at Dartmouth for something related to neuroscience.
+She told me how she used to experiment on rats and told me all about it.
+She was the lab tech for the lab next to us.
 Angela’s lab tested for paralytic shellfish poisoning otherwise known as red tide and other marine biotoxins.

-The orientation had been boring and by the time I got back to the lab it was pretty much time to go.
-The following days Harold and Lauren were still out in the field for the most part and Tammy showed me more stuff around the lab and I took notes on everything she had told me.
-She walked me around the building and started introducing me to people and walked me down to our pier to show me that we had a rain gauge out there.
-She explained to me that we check the rain gauge every day and its assigned to a certain person each month.
-We even had to climb over snow piles in the winter and grab the snow to bring it back into the lab and melt and measure it.
+The orientation I had gone to the day before had been boring and by the time I got back to the lab it was pretty much time to go.
+The following days Harold and Lauren were still out in the field for the most part.
+Angela was busy, and Tammy showed me more stuff around the lab and I took notes on everything she had told me.
+Tammy walked me around the building and started introducing me to people and walked me down to our pier to show me our rain gauge out there.